 In particular, as a result of the CRADA, we are highly dependent on NICHD and the third parties it engages for the conduct and completion of our ongoing pivotal Phase 3 clinical trial of Ovaprene.
 Pursuant to the terms of the CRADA, the study is being conducted within NICHD's Contraceptive Clinical Trial Network, or the CCTN, with NICHD's selected CRO providing clinical coordination and data collection and management services for the study.
 NICHD is responsible for selecting participating clinical sites from the pool of CCTN sites and, together with its selected CRO, overseeing the clinical investigators in the conduct of the study, providing clinical site monitoring and quality assurance along with establishing the electronic data capture database for the study and performing data analysis, which are key factors to the successful completion of a clinical trial.
 We do not control these third parties and, accordingly, our control over the conduct and completion of the study is limited.
-If NICHD or the third parties it engages for the study may be delayed or suspended or the study may be unsuccessful, which could significantly harm our business, operating results and financial condition, as well as our relationship with Bayer, and cause the price of our common stock to decline.
+If NICHD or the third parties it engages for the study prioritize other projects over the study or otherwise do not devote adequate time and resources to the study, or their performance is substandard, completion of the study may be delayed or suspended or the study may be unsuccessful, which could significantly harm our business, operating results and financial condition, as well as our relationship with Bayer, and cause the price of our common stock to decline.